yewshanooi/sodium/README.md

 OPENAI_API_KEY=
 OPENWEATHERMAP_API_KEY=
 ```
-5. Run the **commands.js** file to deploy or delete application commands.<br/>
+5. Run the **commands.js** file to deploy or delete application commands<br/>
 💡 *Commands are only deployed or deleted for a single guild by default.
-Check out the comment in commands.js to do it globally*
+Check out the comment in **commands.js** file to do it globally*
 ```
 node commands.js deploy    |    node commands.js delete
 ```